KeremAyseli/diskManager/README.md

 # diskManager
- For finding bigger folder of your disk and management.I'll try to make windows disk manager program,its actually for find bigger file of disk.
+ For finding bigger folder of your disk and management.I'll try to make windows disk manager program.

  # How did I do this?
  It's actually working on powershell,send some command to powershell and read the output.